-NOTE 1 (old Note 1a to former Table 4.1.1): Acute toxicity band based on $L(E)C{50}$ values in mg/l for fish, crustacea and/or algae or other aquatic plants (or QSAR estimation if no experimental data).
+NOTE 1a: Acute toxicity band based on $L(E)C{50}$ values in mg/l for fish, crustacea and/or algae or other aquatic plants (or QSAR estimation if no experimental data).

-NOTE 2: Substances are classified in the various chronic categories unless there are adequate longterm toxicity data available for all three trophic levels above the water solubility or above 1 mg/l.("Adequate" means that the data sufficiently cover the endpoint of concern.
-Generally this would mean measured test data, but in order to avoid unnecessary testing it can on a case by case basis also be estimated data, e.g. (Q)SAR, or for obvious cases expert judgment).
+NOTE 2: Substances are classified in the various chronic categories unless there are adequate [long-term] [chronic] toxicity data available for all three trophic levels above the water solubility or above 1 mg/l. ("Adequate" means that the data sufficiently cover the endpoint of concern.
+Generally this would mean measured test data, but in order to avoid unnecessary testing it can, on a case-by-case basis, also be estimated data, e.g. (Q)SAR, or for obvious cases expert judgment).

-NOTE 3 (old Note 2a to former Table 4.1.1): Chronic toxicity band based on NOEC or equivalent $EC_x$ values in mg/l for fish or crustacea or other recognized measures for long-term toxicity.
+NOTE 2a3: Chronic toxicity band based on NOEC or equivalent $EC_x$ values in mg/l for fish or crustacea or other recognized measures for [long-term] [chronic] toxicity.

-NOTE 4: The system also introduces as "safety net" classification (referred to as Category: Chronic 4) for use when the data available do not allow classification under the formal criteria but there are nevertheless some grounds for concern.
+NOTE 4: The system also introduces a "safety net" classification (referred to as category Chronic 4) for use when the data available do not allow classification under the formal criteria but there are nevertheless some grounds for concern.

-NOTE 5: For poorly soluble substances for which no acute toxicity has been demonstated at the solubility limit, and are both not rapidly degraded and have a potential to bioaccumulate, this category should apply unless it can be demonstrated that the substance does not require classification for aquatic long-term hazards.
+NOTE 5: For poorly soluble substances for which no acute toxicity has been demonstrated at the solubility limit, and are both not rapidly degraded and have a potential to bioaccumulate, this category should apply unless it can be demonstrated that the substance does not require classification for aquatic long-term hazards.